 French luxury brand Hermes yesterday drew on the selling power of the original supermodels by using from ’90s stars Naomi Campbell and Stephanie Seymour to headline their Far West themed show.

-Campbell, wearing a black gypsy dress, closed the show by tossing her straw hat into the audience.
+Wearing a black gypsy dress, Campbell closed the show by tossing her straw hat into the audience.

 Front row guests included British actress Jane Birkin, who famously designed the Birkin bag, which has become a global byword for luxury.
 Hermes donates a portion of its profits to charity on her behalf.
 “They give a certain amount of money per year to the things I care about most, and that’s really precious,” Birkin said.
 Later on, John Galliano’s models paraded in Marie Antoinette wigs – the pendulum swinging back to slick commercialism.